 “What is the best gear change rpm?”

-This detailed guide will firstly take you through what is really going on during gear selection, the assumptions you’re likely making and why selecting the optimal gear is impossible by feel alone.
+This detailed guide will first take you through what is really going on during gear selection, the assumptions you’re likely making and why selecting the optimal gear is impossible by feel alone.

 I then take you step-by-step through all the calculations so you can work this all out for your own car.
 I’ve also put together an optional spreadsheet that will save you some time but it is by no means required.
 All the information you need is provided.